sidj94/Zookeeper-ubuntu/README.md

-# Zookeeper cluster in containers using docker image
+# Zookeeper cluster running in Docker containers

-# Zookeeper Ubuntu image
+## Zookeeper Ubuntu image
 This is a Zookeeper 3.4.14 image which uses Ubuntu as base image.\
 This image is embedded with Java version 'openjdk-11' which is being used to run Zookeeper process.